nbe95/mqtt-switch/README.md

 ## MQTT messages

-All topics are preceeded by the base topic and the location tag, e.g.
+All topics are preceded by the base topic and the location tag, e.g.
 `yun-switch/lightswitch-bedroom`.

 By default, any message consists of a JSON formatted string and will be